JulioDan57/Testing-The-Full-Stack-Yoga-App/front/README.md

 #### E2E

-Launching e2e test:
+Launching e2e tests:

+-Open a terminal and run a server for testing purpose by using the command :
+> ng run yoga:serve-coverage

+-To perform all the e2e tests (you should launch yoga:serve-coverage before) :
+1. Open a new terminal and perform all the e2e tests by using the command :
-> npm run e2e
+> npx cypress run

-Generate coverage report (you should launch e2e test before):
+2. Generate coverage report (you should launch npx cypress run command before):

 > npm run e2e:coverage

-Report is available here:
+Coverage summary report is shown in terminal, and the detailed coverage report is available here:

 > front/coverage/lcov-report/index.html

-#### Unitary test
+#### Unitary tests

+Launching tests:

+> npm run test:unit

+Coverage report is shown in terminal, interactive coverage report is available here:

+> front/coverage/jest/unit/lcov-report/index.html

+#### Integration tests

-Launching test:
+Launching tests:

-> npm run test
+> npm run test:integration

-for following change:
+Coverage report is shown in terminal, interactive coverage report is available here:

+> front/coverage/jest/integration/lcov-report/index.html

+#### Unitary and Integration tests

+Launching tests:

-> npm run test:watch
+> npm run test:coverage

+Coverage report is shown in terminal, interactive coverage report is available here:

+> front/coverage/jest/lcov-report/index.html